AmitP88/Final-Portfolio/src/pages/index.md

     image: /img/ryan.png
     name: Ryan Clark
     quote: >-
-      "Amit has a great work ethic, anytime day or night he is ready to help.
-      He's always looking to learn and try new stuff.
+      "Amit has a great work ethic and is always looking to learn and try new stuff.
 His attitude about new challenges is great and works well in a group or solo."
     title: Middlestate Founder - Director of Technology
 ---